 I personally like it both ways and really don’t find much of a difference.
-But one word of caution is to make sure your other ingredients are cool enough to add the egg because if it’s too hot then your egg will start to cook in the stuffing which will then give you scrambled eggs in the stuffing.
+However, one word of caution is to make sure your other ingredients are cool enough to add the egg because if it’s too hot then your egg will start to cook in the stuffing which will then give you scrambled eggs in the stuffing.

 Chicken Broth or Water?

 As you might imagine, chicken broth is much better than water, it has more flavor.
 I made it both ways to try it out.
 In my opinion when you use water to blend all the ingredients for the stuffing its good, but when you add the chicken broth it makes the stuffing taste complete.